 One great thing about being a renter is that when something breaks, you don’t have to fix it yourself — or pay someone else to fix it.
 In many rental agreements, the landlord is responsible for property maintenance.

 You don’t have to seek estimates from several contractors and make sure they are properly licensed.
-And you won’t have to replace a faulty furnace.
+And you won’t have to replace a faulty furnace or a leaky roof.

 5. Explore the world

 Do you plan to travel in retirement, sampling the lifestyles of several countries?
 If you’re planning extended stays, renting makes more sense than staying in hotels.

 If you eventually decide to retire overseas permanently, renting a home — at least at first — gives you time to decide if the country you’ve chosen truly is right for you before you commit to homeownership.

 6. Gain more freedom